We are working with engaged suppliers that value sustainability and invest in energy and water saving technologies.

 Airfreight is contributing to most of the emissions for our transports, that is why it is important for us to focus the transport-related emission reduction actions on air freights first and foremost.
-This work will begin in 2021 with the roll-out of our omnichannel solution that has the potential to decrease the airfreights related to online purchases in Europe, and we will start exploring the possible solutions for increased use of sea freight instead of air freights focusing on the Australian market.
+This work began in 2021 with the roll-out of our omnichannel solution that has the potential to decrease the airfreights related to online purchases in Europe, and we will start exploring the possible solutions for increased use of sea freight instead of air freights focusing on the Australian market.

 We will continue to work with more efficient packing of our goods to decrease transport.
 We are working on our production planning to allow suppliers to deliver according to the established timeframe, to be able to use sea freight, and not have to compensate for delayed production by cutting transport time by using air freights.

-We have started to highlight the transport alternative in our online shop, in some markets, that are better from an emission perspective to push the customer to choose lesser emissions intense transport alternatives.
+We have started to highlight the transport alternative in our online shop, in some markets, that are better from an emissions perspective to push the customer to choose lesser emissions intense transport alternatives.
 Given the innovations and developments in the logistics sector, such as bike couriers and smart delivery boxes, we see a potential to decrease our “last mile” emissions – transports from the terminal of the carrier to the end customer.

 All emissions from transportation, both inbound and outbound are compensated for by carbon offsetting, either by our logistic partner's own carbon offset program or by our annual carbon offsetting for our business full emissions.